Pulled Apart - Part VIII: Protocol handlers

 Final Thoughts

-This is one of the easiest parts to get working, however incorporating it in the application is not as simple which I will cover next.
+This is one of the easiest parts to get working, but incorporating it into the application is not as simple—something I will cover next.